Inflectra/spira-documentation/docs/Spira_User_Manual/Reports Center.md

 ### Incident Summary Report

 This report displays all of the incidents tracked for the current product.
-The incident\'s details are displayed in a summary list form:
+The incident's details are displayed in a summary list form:

 ![](img/Reports_Center_356.png)